Melvynx/NavalBattle/README.md

 ## IA

-My API simulates an player.
+My API simulates a player.
 She can play VS you!
 She can :
-- generated a correct beteau placement
+- generated a correct boat placement
 - play against a player

 ## End